CMS611-snap/snap-backend/README.md

         "<topic>"

 ### game started
-        {gameLength: <game length in milliseconds>}
+        {gameLength: <game length in milliseconds, or 0 for no time limit>,
+         elapsed: <elapsed time in milliseconds>,
+         players: ["<name>"...]}

 Sent when game is started (moderator sends `start game`) and when a player joins if the game has already started.

-TODO: send how long the game has been running for the second case (a late join).

 TODO: send what the game ending conditions are when relevant (eg, no need to display the timer if the game is untimed, while knowing the maximum number of words is useful).

+TODO: The list of players likely includes extra players that have disconnected permanently.
+We should remove those players while still potentially allowing for temporary disconnects from players still in the game.

 ### scores
         {scores: [{player: "<name>", score: score}...],